When a virtual machine establishes a TCP connection to a remote server, it uses a random TCP source port.

 In order for return traffic to be allowed to flow into a VM in OpenStack, a dynamic inbound security group rule will automatically be created by the SDN (Software Defined Network), allowing traffic to flow to this random TCP port.

-This dynamic rule will expire in 60 seconds.
+This dynamic rule will expire after 60 seconds.
 If the server was quiet for more than one minute, the dynamic inbound security group rule will be deleted and the return traffic from the remote server will be rejected.

 To avoid running into this issue there are 4 possible solutions: